ChipmunkHand/ChipmunkHand/blog/psx.md

     loop 150)
 ```

-The above polls the pad evert 150ms.
-Obviously this is a simplified example, the real version would communicate the new data in some fashion, either by calling passed in functions or raising events of some description (this follows a pattern similar to the NES pad implemention here[link])
+The above polls the pad every 150ms.
+Obviously this is a simplified example, the real version would communicate the new data in some fashion, either by calling passed in functions or raising events of some description (this follows a pattern similar to the NES pad implemention [here]())

 ##Next Steps

-Unfortunately what with the festive season and all, we did not get quite as far as we would have liked with this.
+Unfortunately with the festive season and other great excuses, we did not get quite as far as we would have liked with this.
 The pad is now reasonably giving us digital data back, although sometimes it drops out for several seconds, which is still a mystery.
 The original plan however was to use the pad's fabled "config mode" in order to force the pad into analogue mode and start giving us steady analog data back.
-You can see some work towards this in the GitHub repo, but of course, many Yaks were presented for shaving, several of them seemingly invisible.
+You can see some work towards this in the [repo](), but of course, many Yaks were presented for shaving, several of them seemingly invisible.
 It is hard to shave invisible Yaks!

 ##Conclusion